Chad Kelly: NFL

-CFL career statistics
+CFL

 Personal life

 Kelly's younger brother Casey also played quarterback for St. Joseph's and Mallard Creek High School.
-Casey currently attends Ole Miss and plays on the football team as a tight end.
+He began his college career playing tight end at Ole Miss before transferring to Oregon and then East Carolina.

 In December 2014, Kelly was arrested following an altercation outside of a Buffalo, New York, nightclub in which he fought with bouncers and resisted arrest.
 Criminal charges were dropped in exchange for his plea of guilty to disorderly conduct, and he was ordered to complete fifty hours of community service.

+In early 2024, Kelly was named in a wrongful dismissal lawsuit by a former Toronto Argonaut coach, with allegations that Kelly had made attempts of "unwanted romantic advances and escalating into instances of threatening language" leading to the coach’s dismissal upon reporting the incidents.
+The lawsuit prompted a denial by Kelly and a league investigation.